 Up from a past that’s rooted in pain

 Welling and swelling I bear in the tide.

 I am the dream and the hope of the slave.

-Poet, dancer, singer, activist, and scholar, Maya Angelou is a world-famous author who is best known for her 1969 memoir, ‘I Know Why the Caged Bird Sings,’ which made literary history as the first non-fiction bestseller by an African American woman.
+Poet, dancer, singer, activist, and scholar, Maya Angelou is a world-famous author who is best known for her 1969 memoir, ‘I Know Why the Caged Bird Sings’, which made literary history as the first non-fiction bestseller by an African American woman.
 The main themes of her works include love, loss and gender and racial discrimination, and ‘Still I Rise’ is no exception.
 An inspiring and moving poem that celebrates self-love and self-acceptance, ‘Still I Rise’ powerfully depicts the struggle that comes with overcoming the prejudice and injustice that women of colour face on a daily basis.
-Fondly referred to as the ‘People’s Poet,’ other inspiring poems include ‘Phenomenal Woman’ and ‘Caged Bird.’
+Fondly referred to as the “People’s Poet”, Maya has also written other inspiring poems, including ‘Phenomenal Woman’ and ‘Caged Bird’.

 Maud went to college.

 Sadie stayed at home.

 With a fine-tooth comb.

 Sadie was one of the livingest chits

 Nearly died of shame.